fusioncharts/dev_centre_docs/using-with-javascript-libraries/vuejs/installation.md

 import World from `fusioncharts/maps/es/fusioncharts.world`;
 ```

-> **Note:** If you want to render a map which is not in the fusioncharts package(world and USA), then you need to install **fusionmaps** which contains all the ES6 map definition:
+> If you want to render a map which is not in the fusioncharts package(world and USA), then you need to install **fusionmaps** which contains all the ES6 map definition:

-> * npm install fusionmaps
+* npm install fusionmaps

-> * ES-6 definitions can be found in node_modules/fusionmaps/maps/es/fusioncharts.[MAP-ALIAS].js
+* ES-6 definitions can be found in node_modules/fusionmaps/maps/es/fusioncharts.[MAP-ALIAS].js

-> **Note:** If you're an existing user of FusionMaps (v3.12.2 or older), you'll need to upgrade the map definition files with the latest files.
+> If you're an existing user of FusionMaps (v3.12.2 or older), you'll need to upgrade the map definition files with the latest files.
 Read more on this here.

 To add the map and definition as the dependency to the core, execute the following command: